SurendraReddy33/Gen_AI_Dev_Practice/Master-Class-Article/masterclass-Tokens_Embeddings_Vectors_FAISS_Mongo.md

 ---

-## ❓ Knowledge Check : Interview Questions on Embeddings
+## Section 7: ❓ Knowledge Check : Interview Questions on Embeddings

 1. What are embeddings and why are they important in NLP?
 2. How does GPT generate embeddings from input tokens?